 Pixel Buds A

 There have been rumors of Google working on a new pair of Google Pixel Buds for 2021.
 While FCC filings hint at earbuds with more power output, the name suggests that Google might be preparing to launch a cheaper version of its earbuds.
-A supposed image of the earbuds has been spotted with a new color option.
-If the leaks prove to be real, these could end up being some of the best cheap true wireless earbuds on the market.
+A supposed image of the earbuds has been spotted with a new color option, and Google later accidentally announced the buds early in a tweet that wasn't taken down quick enough.
+If the leaks prove to be real, and it looks like they are, the Pixel Buds A-Series could end up being some of the best cheap true wireless earbuds on the market.

 Of course, Google has a vast product portfolio, and it's unlikely that everything will get a spotlight, but many of the announcements and technical sessions could lay the groundwork for features coming to other products.
-Chrome OS, Google Stadia, and Chromecast with Google TV are just some of the other things that are likely to be mentioned in some shape or form.
+Chrome OS, and Chromecast with Google TV are just some of the other things that are likely to be mentioned in some shape or form.
 There seems to be a big push for Google Lens lately, which was announced at the 2017 conference, so we'll probably get a look at what the company has in store for its visual AI application.
-Google is expected to release the full conference schedule later this month, so we'll have more of an idea of what the company has planned for 2021 and beyond.
+Google has already released the full schedule for the conference, so you can take a look at the various workshops and sessions.

 What not to expect